From Abracadabra to Zombies | View All

 - Although some supplements contain useful drugs, they may not be suitable for self-medication because optimal control of some medical conditions should be tailored to individual risk factors and be medically monitored; and

-- There is always the possibility that there is a safer, more reliable, and cheaper alternative available from the drugstore.
+- There is always the possibility that there is a safer, more reliable, and cheaper alternative available.

 Children’s Hospital of Philadelphia Becomes First in Nation to Disallow Use of Dietary Supplements "The hospital said the action was being taken because the Food and Drug Administration (FDA) does not routinely review the manufacturing of dietary supplements, and therefore cannot guarantee their safety and effectiveness.
 The move makes CHOP the first hospital in the United States to discourage patients from using these products without a doctor’s provision as a matter of policy."